Indrapurnomo29/Investree-IndraPurnomo/README.md

 ## Scenario

-In this scenario, user want to buy Bacpack in DemoSauce site:
+In this scenario, user want to buy Bacpack in DemoSauce site.
+You can create feature class as below:

 ```java
     Feature: Shop for Backpack on the SauceDemo website